 If your analyzer doesn't seem to be active at all, first make sure Zeek actually knows about it: It should show up in the output of zeek -NN Zeek::Spicy.
-If it doesn't, you might not being loading the right .spicy or .evt files.
-Also check your .evt if it defines your analyzer correctly.
+If it doesn't, you might not have been using the right \.spicy or \.evt files when precompiling, or Zeek is not loading the \.hlto file.
+Also check your \.evt if it defines your analyzer correctly.

-If Zeek knows about your analyzer and just doesn't seem to activate it, double-check that ports or MIME types are correct in the \star .evt file.
+If Zeek knows about your analyzer and just doesn't seem to activate it, double-check that ports or MIME types are correct in the $\star$ .evt file.
 If you're using a signature instead, try a port/MIME type first, just to make sure it's not a matter of signature mismatches.